Free Monitor Test Tool

 Use our free online backlight bleed test tool to check your monitor, TV, or laptop screen for light leakage.
 No downloads, no registration.

-Try FPS Test Instead
+Try Free FPS Test Instead